remmerw/asen/README.md

     }

     /**
-     * Returns all currently connected relays as a list of peer addresses *
+     * Returns all currently connected relays as a list of addresses *
-     * @return list of relay peer addresses
+     * @return list of relay addresses
      */
-    fun reservations(): Peeraddrs {
+    fun reservations(): List<InetSocketAddress> {
         ...
     }